httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 keyid:

 : The "keyid" parameter corresponds to the "keyid" parameter in the Encryption header field.

 aesgcm:

-: The "aesgcm" parameter contains the URL-safe base64 [RFC4648] octets of the input keying material.
+: The "aesgcm" parameter contains the base64url-encoded octets [RFC7515] of the input keying material.

 dh:

 : The "dh" parameter contains an ephemeral Diffie-Hellman share.
 This form of the header field can be used to encrypt content for a specific recipient.

 Crypto-Key header field values with multiple instances of the same parameter name are invalid.